hazae41/example-microserver/README.md

 # Example Microserver

-Allows colocating multiple Deno "servers" on the same Docker container using wildcard DNS and/or URL path.
+Allows colocating multiple Deno "servers" on the same Docker container using wildcard DNS, URL path, HTTP headers, and more.

 Optimized for both cloud-hosting and self-hosting.